WilliamCordero/HyperPan/README.md

 <code>hyperpan</code> needs to know the focal length(<code>-f FOCAL</code>) used in order to calculate the correct angles of view, <code>-o OVERLAP</code> set the overlap between shots.
 </p>
 <p align="justify">
-By default <code>hyperpan</code> minimize vibration by limiting speed and acceleration, when you need speed and vibrations are not a problem (for example flash photography) the argument <code>-c</code> set the maximum speed available, for a smooth ride use <code>-z</code>.
+By default <code>hyperpan</code> minimize vibration by limiting speed and acceleration, when you need speed and vibration is not a problem (for example flash photography) the argument <code>-c</code> set the maximum speed available, for a smooth ride use <code>-z</code>.
 </p>

 -m, --motion               No shutter